Jean-Paul Belmondo: Personal life and death

 On 4 December 1952, Belmondo married Élodie Constantin, with whom he had three children: Patricia (1953–1993), who was killed in a fire, Florence (born 1958), and Paul (born 1963).
 Belmondo and Constantin separated in 1965.
 She filed for divorce in September 1966, and it was finalised on 5 January 1968.

 He had relationships with Ursula Andress from 1965 to 1972, Laura Antonelli from 1972 to 1980, Brazilian actress and singer Maria Carlos Sotto Mayor from 1980 to 1987, and Barbara Gandolfi from 2008 to 2012.

 In 1989, Belmondo was in his mid-50s when he met 24-year-old dancer Natty Tardivel.
 The couple lived together for over a decade before marrying in 2002.
 On 13 August 2003, Tardivel gave birth to then 70-year-old Belmondo's fourth child, Stella Eva Angelina.
 Belmondo and Tardivel divorced in 2008.

 Belmondo was a supporter of football club Paris Saint-Germain.

 Belmondo died on 6 September 2021 at his home in Paris, aged 88.
 He had been in failing health since he suffered a stroke a decade earlier.
 A national tribute was held on 9 September in Hôtel des Invalides.
 President Emmanuel Macron called Belmondo a "national hero".
 The last tribute melody was "Chi Mai" by Ennio Morricone (from The 1981 film The Professional).
 The next day, 10 September, his funeral took place at the Saint-Germain-des-Prés church in the presence of relatives and family.
 The actors Alain and Anthony Delon also were present.
 His remains were cremated at the Père Lachaise Cemetery.
-Unlike his father, the sculptor Paul Belmondo, who was buried at the Montparnasse Cemetery, Jean-Paul's ashes were scattered in the garden of his childhood home in Piriac-sur-Mer, in Loire-Atlantique.
+Unlike his father, the sculptor Paul Belmondo, who was buried at the Montparnasse Cemetery, Jean-Paul had his ashes scattered in the garden of his childhood home in Piriac-sur-Mer, in Loire-Atlantique.